 The first year of full operations in the Atlantic Neotropical Domain (Domain 04) was a rough one.
 Just as the field sites in Puerto Rico were coming online for the first time, Hurricane Maria dealt the island a devastating blow in September 2017.
-Now, the NEON project is helping researchers monitor the aftereffects as well as other changes in this vibrant and fascinating ecoclimatic domain.
+Now, NEON is helping researchers monitor the aftereffects as well as other changes in this vibrant and fascinating ecoclimatic Domain.

 Defining the Atlantic Neotropical Domain

 The NEON Atlantic Neotropical Domain encompasses all of Puerto Rico and the southern tip of Florida (though all four field sites are in Puerto Rico).
 Overall, the Domain is characterized by a warm, wet climate that supports tropical rainforest conditions.
 However, within Puerto Rico there are a number of distinct ecosystems that range from the mountainous interior to the coastal lowlands.
 These ecosystems include a pristine dry tropical forest, several subtropical wet forests and rain forests, lakes and rivers, and coastal beaches.
 There are also cleared agricultural lands and heavily populated urban centers.

 At just 100 miles long by 35 miles wide, the island of Puerto Rico lies at the border between the Atlantic Ocean and the Caribbean Sea.
 The surrounding waters and the mountainous terrain heavily influence the climate.
 The average annual temperature in Puerto Rico is a balmy 85°F (30°C) in the lowlands and 70°F (21°C) in the mountains, and it stays close to these temperatures year round.
 In the summer, the temperatures in the lowlands may reach 100°F (37°C) with humidity between 60% and 100%.
 In the winter, both temperature and humidity drop somewhat, but daily highs still reach the 70s or 80s across most of the island.